Thanks to Chasity from Ohio for allowing me to use this gorgeous photo in this post.

 I hope you can see on your screen what I can see on mine.
 I see a duller red, but I see the folds and creases and undulations of the fabric, that aren’t visible on the printed (middle) one.

 See what I mean about making a choice?
 Because I’m a raving nerd, I prefer the desaturated one.
 I value shape and detail over in-your-face brightness.
 However, your opinion may well differ from mine, and that’s absolutely fine.
 This is one of those little tiny aspects that form part of your style.
-If your style is rich color, then go with it.
+If your style is rich colour, then go with it.

 By this point in the article, I expect only my fellow nerds are still reading.
 Solidarity, comrades!